Kirisoup/MikoUtils/README.md

   - Make sure that the folder named `BepInEx` is directly under the said directory
 3. Launch your game once, and close it;
   - You should now see numeral folders under your `Human Fall Flat\BepInEx` directory, including one named `Plugins`
-4. Download the [latest release of MikoUtils](https://github.com/Kirisoup/MikoUtils/releases/latest), and put move into the `Human Fall Flat\BepInEx\Plugins` folder;
+4. Download the [latest release of MikoUtils](https://github.com/Kirisoup/MikoUtils/releases/latest), and move it into the `Human Fall Flat\BepInEx\Plugins` folder;
 5. The plugin should be installed successfully!

 ## Features: